 Overview of my Research

-Most of my research deals with topics in comparative political economy with a particular focus on the relationship between state and market in advanced economies.
+My research deals with topics in comparative political economy with a particular focus on the relationship between state and market in advanced economies.
 I am currently working on four research projects:

 1. Political economy of labour market policies and outcomes